Autobahn: Environmental concerns of the 1980s

 In the mid-1980s, acid rain and sudden forest destruction renewed debate on whether or not a general speed limit should be imposed on autobahns.
 A car's fuel consumption increases with high speed, and fuel conservation is a key factor in reducing air pollution.
 Environmentalists argued that enforcing limits of 100 km/h limit on autobahns and 80 km/h on other rural roads would save lives as well as the forest, reducing the annual death toll by 30% (250 lives) on autobahns and 15% (1,000 lives) on rural roads; the German motor vehicle death toll was about 10,000 at the time.
 The federal government sponsored a large-scale experiment with a 100 km/h speed limit in order to measure the impact of reduced speeds on emissions and compliance.
 Afterward, again, the federal government declined to impose a mandatory limit, deciding the modest measured emission reduction would have no meaningful effect on forest loss.
 By 1987, all restrictions on test sections had been removed, even in Hesse where the state government was controlled by a "red-green" coalition.

 German reunification

 Prior to German reunification in 1990, eastern German states focused on restrictive traffic regulation such as a 100 km/h autobahn speed limit and of 80 km/h on other rural roads.
 Within two years after the opening, availability of high-powered vehicles and a 54% increase in motorized traffic led to a doubling of annual traffic deaths, despite "interim arrangements [which] involved the continuation of the speed limit of 100 km/h on autobahns and of 80 km/h outside cities".
 An extensive program of the four Es (enforcement, education, engineering, and emergency response) brought the number of traffic deaths back to pre-unification levels after a decade of effort while traffic regulations were conformed to western standards (e.g., 130 km/h freeway advisory limit, 100 km/h on other rural roads, and 0.05 percent BAC).

+Before reunification, East Germany prioritized traffic control over mobility, limiting car ownership and emphasizing public transport.
+Roads were less developed, and vehicle quality was lower.
+After reunification, rapid motorization overwhelmed infrastructure.
+The resulting spike in accidents prompted major safety reforms and modernization of traffic laws, aligning with West German standards.